-- · the quantity of sample milled and sent, - the quantity of sample used in DNA extraction, - a precise description of the sample, - the limit of detection (LOD in % or as copy number of target), - the method used, - the test result, - the measurement uncertainty of the method used (when quantitative methods are used), - a warning if the amount of species-specific DNA is not sufficient for quantitative statements with respect to the relevant threshold value (0.1% or 0.9% GMO DNA); it is recommended to indicate the practical limit of quantification (pLOQ), - a confirmation that the result was obtained in accordance with the requirements of the Donau Soja Standard; alternatively, this confirmation may be provided in a separate letter sent to the commissioner of the GMO test once a year.
+- the quantity of sample milled and sent, - the quantity of sample used in DNA extraction, - a precise description of the sample, - the limit of detection (LOD in % or as copy number of target), - the method used - the test result, - the measurement uncertainty of the method used (when quantitative methods are used), - a warning if the amount of species-specific DNA is not sufficient for quantitative statements with respect to the relevant threshold value (0.1% or 0.9% GMO DNA); it is recommended to indicate the practical limit of quantification (pLOQ), - a confirmation that the result was obtained in accordance with the requirements of the Donau Soja/ Europe Soya Standard; alternatively, this confirmation may be provided in a separate letter sent to the commissioner of the GMO test once a year. - 2.2.4 Interpretation of test results test and evaluation criteria For each sample, a final assessment as to whether or not the sample complies with the requirements of the Donau Soja/ Europe Soya Standard for the analysed parameters shall be included in the test report.
+The tested GMO content, after deduction of the expanded error margin, shall be used for evaluation.

-2.2.4 Interpretation of test results - test and evaluation criteria be summed up to a cumulative value.
+If multiple GM events (same species) are present in an ingredient, the individual values shall be summed up to a cumulative value.
 This cumulative value, taking into account the measurement uncertainty, shall be the most important factor for assessing exceedances of the GM content.